A joint account is a rite of passage for many couples. Rather than quibbling over every shopping bill you just put your money into the same account.

 Should one partner choose to withdraw or spend a large amount of money you have no legal ground to get it back if it's a joint account.

-What's more ISA limits are per person, so you’re tax free savings allowance will similarly be curbed if you choose to pool your resources.
+What's more, savings tax limits are per person, so your tax-free savings allowance will be more complicated if you choose to pool your resources.

-That means that when it comes to day-to-day spending a joint account can be very convenient, but when it comes to saving larger amounts a little distance could be a blessing.
+When it comes to day-to-day spending a joint account can be very convenient, but when it comes to saving larger amounts you need to manage your accounts carefully.

 There are pros and cons of having a joint bank account when it comes to your credit score, which is a measure of how likely lenders are to approve your applications for credit like mortgages, loans and credit cards.

 When you open a joint account with someone, you create a financial link.
 If you both have a good credit score, this can improve your chances of being approved for a mortgage.
 However, if one of you has a poor credit history, this could drag down the other person’s score.